GettingOver09/flutter-blog-post/README.md

 Firebase Authentication
 And other Firebase Services.

+Known limitations and flaws:
+Flaw - Default theme when searching for registered users in chat does not display the written text.
+Shows up when host device uses dark mode,.
+Flaw - No push notifications are installed in the app.
+Local notifications show up frequently when opening the recipients chat room when the host user recieves a message recently.
+Flaw - Notifications only trigger within the chat room page and the group chat page.
+Disadvantage of using local notifications.
+Limitation - Viewing photos sent on chats cannot show images in full view.
+Instead, the sent image is shown in full view in chat bubbles anyway, even if it's a very high resolution photo.
+Limitation - default Theme is not customizable, dark theme only works when the host's device is in dark mode.
+Limitation - Changes of page themes is limited to the weather page, and will not change the overall theme color of the app.
+Limitation - Cannot send videos or other files, just images.
+Otherwise, the sent file is rendered useless for access.
+(You cannot download the file to use it, or cannot watch the sent video.)

 Login page:
 Upon launching the application, you will be directed to the login page.
 If you do not have an account, just tap the link:” Register here!”